AC Renate: History

 The club was founded in 1947 as Unione Sportiva Renatese.

 On 1961 the club has changed its name with Associazione Calcio Renate.

 Lega Pro Seconda Divisione

 On 4 August 2010, the club was admitted for the first time to the professional leagues despite finishing 5th in group B in the 2009–10 Serie D season in order to fill one of the sixteen vacancies available for the 2010-11 Lega Pro Seconda Divisione season following the bankruptcies and irregularities of other clubs.
 The team finished 5th their first season in Group A and a 2nd-place finish in 2013–14 ensured a spot in the inaugural unified Lega Pro division for 2014–15.

 Serie C

 The club has maintained their position in the third tier of the Italian football league system since 2014-15 and are currently competing in Group A of Serie C.

-Colors and badge
+Colours and badge

-Its colors are blue and black.
+Its colours are blue and black.